kangjw1208/King-Country-Real-Estate/README.md

 * waterfront
 * view(encoded)
 * condition(encoded)
+* grade_num(encoded)
+* bathrooms(encoded)
+* bedrooms(encoded)

-The model produced scores for our Train data of (   ) and for our Test data of (   ).
+The model produced scores for our Train data of (~.85896066) and for our Test data of (~.85536786).
 This was the best model that we were able to produce it gives a fair amount of accuracy with reference to price

 ![Screenshot 2021-11-19 114436](https://user-images.githubusercontent.com/92402366/142659982-4a4f847a-6810-40bb-9ff0-2cbb4bccb00b.png)